michaelriha/turbo-sort/README.txt

 truncate
    Set to True to enable 80-char wide output truncation

+satellites
+   Set to True to move satellite files such as subtitles to the destination along with the files they are related to.

+cleanup
+   Set to True to attempt cleanup of directories which had files removed

+clean_mode
+   1 : Remove files that have the same filenames ignoring the extension.
+Then, check for empty directories to remove.
+E.g. remove dir/this.file.par2 when dir/this.file.mkv was processed and then remove dir/.
+   2 : Remove entire directories after files have been removed.
+If another file with matching video extension and size above min_size is found then the directory will not be removed.

 notify
    Set to true to enable popup notifications instead of shell output.
 This option supersedes truncate and verbose.
    YOU MUST INSTALL PYNOTIFY TO USE THIS FUNCTION!! http://home.gna.org/py-notify/